Adult Education

 Click on the plus symbol to reveal a description for each class.

-We will focus on a thoughtful reading of the entire Torah, exploring the historical, ethical and spiritual questions raised by the text.
+We focus on a thoughtful reading of the weekly Torah portion, exploring the historical, ethical and spiritual questions raised by the text.
 Every session offers learning, lively interchange and ample opportunity for questions and discussion.
 People of all levels and backgrounds are welcome, and Hebrew knowledge is not required.
 Learn more about Torah Study.

 The Philosophy Minyan is a monthly lunchtime series on Zoom.
 All are welcome to join in an interactive and thought-provoking exploration of topics at the intersection of philosophy, Jewish thought and contemporary issues.
 No advance reading is required and participants will receive online access to all the class materials following each session.